 There are many beautiful areas to explore across the Falklands~Malvinas, each offering a unique perspective on this magnificent archipelago.
 Your experienced expedition team, who have made countless journeys to this area, will use their expertise to design your voyage from day to day, choosing the best options based on the prevailing winds, weather and wildlife opportunities.

-Even though we are north of the Antarctic Convergence it can be quite chilly here, so always remember to layer up before joining Zodiac cruises into rocky coves or along sea cliffs, keeping watch for seals, sea lions, dolphins and porpoising penguins.
-If conditions allow, we also aim to land in historic Stanley, the capital of the Falklands~Malvinas.
+Conditions permitting, we aim to land in historic Stanley, the capital of the Falklands~Malvinas.
 This charming town has a distinctly British character, with terraced town houses, pioneer cottages and even an iconic red telephone box!
 Colourful buildings house cosy cafes, English pubs, souvenir shops, a post office and the fascinating Historic Dockyard Museum, with displays on the maritime history of the Falkland Islands, natural history and links to Antarctica.

 With lectures and film presentations to complete our Antarctic experience, there is still plenty of time to enjoy the magic of the South Atlantic Ocean and the life that calls it home.
 There is time for reflection and discussion about what we have seen and experienced.
 We hope you become ambassadors for the Antarctic region, telling your family, friends and colleagues about your journey to this magical part of the planet, advocating for its conservation and preservation so that they might one day visit the region to experience what you have been lucky to see and do here.